-Clients and prospective clients who speak with Mr. Cafferty enjoy attorney-client privilege.
+Clients and prospective clients who speak with the attorneys at Cafferty & Scheidegger enjoy the attorney-client privilege.

 In general, communication between a client (criminal defendant or otherwise) and his or her attorney is to remain confidential unless the client agrees that it can be revealed.
 This includes spoken and written communication.
 It also requires that no one else be made privy to the information, not just law enforcement or the courts, but other lawyers or attorneys who may be consulted, the press, family, friends, etc.

 As the Wisconsin State Bar explained in its official publication, Wisconsin Lawyer, in December 2004, the Wisconsin Supreme Court’s decision in Harold Sampson Children’s Trust v.
 Linda Gale Sampson 1979 Trust “established with certainty that the client owns and controls the attorney-client privilege.”

 Attorney-client privilege enables a lawyer to defend a client to the best of his or her abilities.
 To do so, the attorney must have a full understanding of the case, which is only possible if the client is honest and open about what happened.

 The fact that communications between a defendant and his or her attorney are confidential/privileged, allows the openness and honesty required to fully defend the client’s rights.
 When a defense attorney has all of the facts, he or she can plan the best defense for their client to work toward the best available outcome of the case.

 There are a few limitations on attorney-client privilege.
 An attorney may divulge communications if: